collabnix/kubelabs/weave-pwk.md

 ## Pre-requisite

 - Docker Desktop for Mac OR
-- Play with Kubernetes Platform
+- 5 Node Play with Kubernetes Cluster

 ## Installing WeaveScope